-VERT When in the VCG Window Select Mode, press this key and turn the SHAFT ENCODER

-When not in the VCG Window Select Mode, press this key and turn the SHAFT selected window will be displayed in normal vertical size or double vertical size.
-When not in the VCG Window Select Mode, this key has no function.

-ENCODER knob to position all the character windows vertically on the screen.
+When not in the VCG Window Select Mode, press this key and turn the SHAFT ENCODER knob to position all the character windows vertically on the screen.

-VSIZE When in the VCG Window Select Mode the VSIZE key is used to select whether the selected window will be ON momentarily for the Virtual Slate duration only (window will be flashing), On all the time (window will be ON steady) or OFF all the time (window will remain Off).
-When not in the VCG Window Select Mode, this key has no function.

-SLATE When in the VCG Window Select Mode the SLATE key is used to select whether the window symbol On and Off.
-When not in the VCG Window Select Mode, this key has no function.

-SYMBOL When in the VCG Window Select Mode, the SYMBOL key is used to turn the character display's field character On and Off.
+- VSIZE: When in the VCG Window Select Mode the VSIZE key is used to select whether the selected window will be displayed in normal vertical size or double vertical size.
+When not in the VCG Window Select Mode, this key has no function. - SLATE: When in the VCG Window Select Mode the SLATE key is used to select whether the selected window will be ON momentarily for the Virtual Slate duration only (window will be flashing), On all the time (window will be ON steady) or OFF all the time (window will remain Off).
+When not in the VCG Window Select Mode, this key has no function. - SYMBOL: When in the VCG Window Select Mode, the SYMBOL key is used to turn the character window symbol On and Off.
+When not in the VCG Window Select Mode, this key has no function. - FIELDS: When in the VCG Window Select Mode the FIELDS key is used to turn the timecode display's field character On and Off.
 For windows that do not have a field character this key has no function.
 When not in the VCG Window Select Mode, this key has no function.

-FIELDS When in the VCG Window Select Mode the FIELDS key is used to turn the timecode